stefanlaza/CV/README.md

 - Lead cross-functional team of 12+ engineers modernizing FinTech systems to cloud-native SaaS
 - Design cloud architecture and migrate services to AWS, reducing infrastructure costs by 40%
-- Optimize CI/CD pipelines using Java, Node.js, React.js, and Go
+- Optimize application pipelines using Java, ColdFusion, Node.js, React.js, and Go
 - Provide IT consulting and strategic technology planning

 ### Senior Software Engineer and Drone Developer | SlStudio